-HOT TIP: If car sharing, cycling and parcel deliveries can be profitable price comparison sites just about ANY other product can be too.
+If cycling, beer, and parcel deliveries can be profitable price comparison sites just about ANY other product can be too.

 - Not so much time spent on content creation in terms of blog posts or reviews so good for people who don't like to spend forever writing.

 - A lucrative business model that outside a few main markets (insurance, credit, travel, technology etc) is still very untapped.

 - Lots of niche opportunities available for smaller sites with less competition (e.g. shoes, beer, wine, colleges etc).

 - Not so easy to rank in search engines as less content on site but on the plus side traffic can be found from niche blogs, forums and social media.